Josephshark/LEDCubeAnimationDesigner/README.md

     .change_led([x,y,z], Brightness) changes the brightness of a specified led.

 ## Log
+Blitting did not work for the 3d iteration.
+Trying the next thing.

 Need a way to create animations using the current functionality of the system.

 https://matplotlib.org/stable/users/explain/animations/animations.html#sphx-glr-users-explain-animations-animations-py